project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

         -   `3` - Fingerprint
         -   `4` - Finger vein

-    -   _<credential-index\>_ is the index of the credential, between `1` and the maximum value you set in the `NumberOfCredentialsSupportedPerUser` attribute (see the section 5.2.3.20 of the Matter Application Clusters specification for details).
-Setting the credential index to `0` will cause an error.
+    -   `"credentialIndex"` is the key field for the index of the credential, between `1` and the value of the `NumberOfCredentialsSupportedPerUser` attribute (see the section 5.2.3.20 of the Matter Application Clusters specification for details). `0` is required for the Programming PIN.
+        In other cases, setting the credential index to `0` will cause an error.

--   _<credential-data\>_ is a string parameter with the secret credential data.
+-   _<credential-data\>_ is an octet string parameter with the secret credential data.
     For example, the PIN code value (`12345` in the example below).
 -   _<user-index\>_ is the index of the user that will be associated with the credential.
-Can be set to `null`.
+Can be set to `null` to create a new user.
 -   _<user-status\>_ is the status of the user that will be associated with the credential.
 See the description of this parameter in [Set up a user](#step-1-set-up-a-user).
 Can be set to `null`.
+-   _<user-type\>_ is the type of the user, which can have one of the values specified in the Matter Application Clusters specification for the `doorlock` cluster (see section "5.2.9.16.
+UserTypeEnum").
+Can be set to `null`.
--   _<destination-id\>_ is the ID of the door lock device.
+-   _<destination-id\>_ is the node ID of the door lock device.
 -   _<endpoint-id\>_ is the ID of the endpoint on the door lock device.
--   `--timedInteractionTimeoutMs` is the timeout duration for the interaction, in milliseconds (_<ms_value>_).
-This should allow enough time for the interaction to complete.
+-   `--timedInteractionTimeoutMs` is the duration in milliseconds (_<ms_value>_) of the time window for receiving a request on the server side.
+    This should allow enough time for receiving the request.

 **Example of command:**

+The following command runs the `set-credential` command that adds (`0`) a PIN credential (type `1`) at the index `1`.
+The credential data is set to `12345` (PIN code value).
+This credential is associated with the user at the index `1`.
+The `null` parameters for the user status and the user type indicate that the credentials are added to an existing user.
+The targeted node ID of the destination door lock device is `1` and the targeted `doorlock` cluster's endpoint ID on that device is `1`.
+The `--timedInteractionTimeoutMs` has a custom value.

 ```
 $ ./chip-tool doorlock set-credential 0 '{ "credentialType": 1, "credentialIndex": 1 }' "12345" 1 null null 1 1 --timedInteractionTimeoutMs 1000
 ```

+For more use cases for this command, see the "5.2.7.40.
+Set Credential Command" section in the Matter Application Clusters specification.

 ### Operations on users and credentials